MIC 205 Microbiology. (3) F, S, SS

 Fundamental nature of viruses, their replication, pathogenesis, and ecology.
 Prerequisites: BIO 340 and CHM 331 or instructor approval.

-An introduction to the growth, assay, and detection of viruses.
+Fundamentals of virus detection, isolation and assay; propagation of virus in mammalian cell culture; recombinant virus and vector construction.
 6 hours lab.
 Prerequisite: MIC 302.
 Pre- or corequisite: MIC 485.

 Supervised research in microbiology.
 May be repeated for credit.
 Lab.
 Prerequisites: MIC 206, 220, 302; instructor approval.